 - Number of international offices: 14

-- Can summers spend time in overseas office?
-Case by case
+- Can summers spend time in an overseas office?
+No

 Main areas of work

 UChicago, Columbia, Duke, Fordham, Georgetown, NYU, St. John’s, and UPenn

 Recruitment outside OCIs:

 Targeted search, resume collects, write-ins, and hiring from judicial clerkships

 The Curtis Summer Program is small and highly selective.
 Curtis chooses approximately 5-10 second-year law students to participate in our program.
 The summer program, which lasts 10 weeks, starts in late May and ends in July.
 Grades and scores are not the only criteria for selection.
 Curtis looks for students who are confident, independent thinkers.

 The summer program is designed to give students a realistic view of the practice of law while also teaching them real-world lawyering skills in a hands-on environment.
 Our summer associates quickly become assimilated as each summer associate is matched to a partner mentor and an associate advisor.
 Summer associates receive assignments through our dedicated team of assigning associates.
 Throughout the summer, summer associates join our lawyers in meetings, closings, depositions and court proceedings.
 Formal trainings includes lectures, workshops, panel discussions and lunchtime programs on relevant topics.